dceejay/RedMap/README.md

  - **addToForm()** : takes a property name value pair to add to a variable called `form`.
 When used with contextmenu feedback (above) you can set the feedback value to `"_form"` to substitute this accumulated value.
 This allows you to do things like `onBlur='addToForm(this.name,this.value)'` over several different fields in the menu and then use `feedback(this.name,"_form")` to submit them all at once.
 For example a simple multiple line form could be as per the example below:

- Also if you wish to retain the values between separate openings of this form you can assign property names to the value field in the form `value="${foo}`, etc. These will then appear as part of an **value** property on the worldmap-in node message.
+Retain Values - If you wish to retain the values between separate openings of this form you can assign property names to the value field in the form `value="${foo}`, etc. These will then appear as part of an **value** property on the worldmap-in node message.

 ```
 var menu = 'Add some data <input name="foo" value="${foo}" onchange=\'addToForm(this.name,this.value)\'></input><br/>'